BridgesLab/PrecisionNutrition/Human Genetics/mr-calcium-validation.html.md

 :::
 :::

-Leave-one-out analyses suggested that two SNPs had a relatively large influence on the IVW estimate, but removal of either SNP did not qualitatively change the overall conclusion, supporting the robustness of the causal inference.”
+Leave-one-out analyses suggested that two SNPs had a relatively large influence on the IVW estimate, but removal of either SNP did not qualitatively change the overall conclusion, supporting the robustness of the causal inference.

 ## Session Information